onflow/kitty-items/README.md

 #### Generate a key pair

-Generate a new key pair with the Flow CLI: `flow keys generate` (_⚠️ Make sure to save these keys in a safe place, you'll need them later._)
+Generate a new key pair with the Flow CLI:

 ```sh
 flow keys generate
 ```

+_⚠️ Make sure to save these keys in a safe place, you'll need them later._

 #### Create your account

 - Go to the [Flow Testnet Faucet](https://testnet-faucet-v2.onflow.org/) to create a new account.
 Use the **public key** from the previous step.

+#### Save your keys

-After your account has been created, export the new account address and the private key that was generated to your shell environment.
-These value will need to be present for the next step to work!
+After your account has been created, save the address and private key to the following environment variables:

 ```sh
 export FLOW_ADDRESS={YOUR_TESTNET_ADDRESS}